SYLLABUS / ONLINE ENTRY

 For the visitor, whether connected to a competitor or not, we provide a pleasant, and cheap, day out, one in which you can see and appreciate the talent of others, matching your conclusions with those of the adjudicator.

 There is a friendly atmosphere at our festivals, and this is reflected in the favourable feedback we receive from competitors and audience alike.
-In 2016 close to 1000 performers took part and they were supported by an audience of at least an equal number of family, friends and other visitors.
+In 2017 a total of 1420 performers took part.
+This number is the highest for many years.

 The seeds of the Newcastle-under-Lyme Festival were sown in the late 1920s.
 After a period of national strikes and recession, the Newcastle Chamber of Trade arranged shopping weeks to promote local trade.
 Encouraged by the success of these events, the Chamber of Trade enlarged its November 1931 festival with the introduction of competitive vocal classes.
 This tentative step of launching joint Shopping and Music Festivals ended in 1934, but the performing arts elements have survived to celebrate its 80th year in 2011.